wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added reference links at top of admin page

 = 2.0.1 =
 * Added extra styles to work with times up to 4 hours in vertical mode